moliver28/research-handbook/content/handbook/support/readiness/operations/docs/zendesk/zd_explore_backup_dashboards_reports.md

     1. Make sure report should have "Sort" type `A-Z` and have "Totals" `Median of FRT Hours` and `Median of First Reply Time - Business Hours` in `FRT` and `FRT Business Hours` Tickets column and `Plans` will be showing in rows.
     1. Order of result manipulation should be `1-value filter`in Result Manipulation.

+### Slide 22: Report 1: IK - MED FRT L&R 6 Months

+This is left side top chart in slide 22

+- Dataset used: Support ( SLAs )
+- Visualization type: Area
+- Metric used: MED (First Reply Time (hrs)), MED (First Reply Time - Business Hours (hrs))
+- Rows:
+    None
+- Columns:
+    1. SLA Update (Year)
+    1. SLA Update (Month)
+- Filters used:
+    1. Ticket Form
+- Custom Settings:
+    1. Ticket Form filter should include `L&R`.
+    1. SLA Update (Year) use Advanced Date Range settings i.e. "From beginning of" should have `6 Months in the past` to "The end of" should have `1 month in the past`.
+    1. Make sure report should have "Sort" type `A-Z` and have "Totals" `Median of Hours` in area over every month in Result Manipulation.
+    1. Order of result manipulation should be `1-value filter`in Result Manipulation.

+### Slide 22: Report 2: Outdated Calc

+### Slide 22: Report 3: IK - Total Incoming Tickets For L&R - 6 Months

+This is left side bottom chart in slide 22

+- Dataset used: Updates History
+- Visualization type: Column
+- Metric used: Count (Tickets Created)
+- Rows:
+    1. Ticket Priority
+- Columns:
+    1. Ticket Created - Year
+    1. Ticket Created - Month
+- Filters used:
+    1. Ticket Form
+- Custom Settings:
+    1. Ticket Form filter should include `L&R`.
+    1. Ticket Created - Year use Advanced Date Range settings i.e. "From beginning of" should have `6 Months in the past` to "The end of" should have `1 month in the past`.
+    1. Make sure report should have "Sort" type `A-Z`.

+### Slide 22: Report 4: Incorrect Calculated Metric i.e. RWT Minus On-hold

+### lide 23: Report 1: Incorrect Calculated Metric i.e. RWT Minus On-hold

+### Slide 23: Report 2: Incorrect Calculated Metric i.e. TTR

+### Slide 24: Report 1: IK - Reduced Effort Free Ratio

+This is main side chart in Slide 24

+- Dataset used: Support ( Tickets)
+- Visualization type: Line (Main)
+- Metric used: D_Count \*(Free Reduced Effort - May/2023)*\, \*D_Count (All Free)*\, \*SUM (Reduction Effort %)*\
+- Rows:
+    None
+- Columns:
+    1. Ticket Created - Year
+    1. Ticket Created - Month
+- Filters used:
+    1. Ticket Form
+    1. Created By Agent
+    1. Plan - Support costs adjusted 2021/10
+    1. Custom plan remove
+    1. Validation License Failed
+    1. Ticket Organization Name
+- Custom Settings:
+    1. Free Reduced Effort - May/2023 is a custom Metric.
+    1. All Free is a custom metric.
+    1. Reduction Effort % is a custom metric and use Dual Axis in the Metrics panel.
+    1. Plan - Support costs adjusted 2021/10 is a custom attribute and should have selected `Core`, `Free Account`, `Free SaaS`.
+    1. Created By Agent is a custom attribute and should have selected `Not Created By Agent`.
+    1. Custom plan remove is a custom attribute and should have selected `All Else`.
+    1. Validation License Failed is a custom attribute and should have selected `All Else`.
+    1. Ticket Form filter should include `SaaS`, `SaaS Account`, `Self-Managed`.
+    1. Ticket Created - Year use Advanced Date Range settings i.e. "From beginning of" should have `6/1/2020` to "The end of" should have `1 month in the past`.
+    1. Make sure report should have "Sort" type `A-Z` and have "Totals of Count" shows in lines over every month in Result Manipulation.
+    1. Order of result manipulation should be `1-value filter`in Result Manipulation.

+### Slide 25: Report 1: IK - Top 20 SSAT

+This is left side top chart in slide 25. **USE Self Manged or SAAS in Ticket Form filter to create another report**

+- Dataset used: Support (Tickets)
+- Visualization type: Column
+- Metric used: Sum (%Satisfaction Score), D_Count(Rated Satisfaction Tickets)
+- Rows:
+    None
+- Columns:
+    1. Ticket Solved - Year
+    1. Ticket Solved - Month
+- Filters used:
+    1. Ticket Form
+    1. Ticket Organization
+- Custom Settings:
+    1. D_Count(Rated Satisfaction Tickets) is using Dual axis in the Metrics panel.
+    1. Ticket Form filter should include `L&R`, `Emergency`, `SaaS`, `SaaS Account`, `Self-Managed`, `Emergencies`.
+    1. Ticket Organization should be selected with Organization having top 20 ARR.
+    1. Ticket Solved - Year use Advanced Date Range settings i.e. "From beginning of" should have `6 Months in the past` to "The end of" should have `1 month in the past`.
+    1. Make sure report should have "Sort" type `A-Z` and "Totals of Count" shows in percentage in columns over every month in Result Manipulation.
+    1. Order of result manipulation should be `1-value filter`in Result Manipulation.

+### Slide 25: Report 2: IK - Top 20 FRT

+This is left side bottom chart in Slide 25. **USE Self Manged or SAAS in Ticket Form filter to create another report**

+- Dataset used: Support ( SLAs )
+- Visualization type: Column
+- Metric used: SUM (% Achieved SLA tickets), D_Count (SLA Tickets)
+- Rows:
+    None
+- Columns:
+    1. SLA Update - Year
+    1. SLA Update - Month
+- Filters used:
+    1. Ticket Form
+    1. SLA Metric
+    1. Ticket Organization
+- Custom Settings:
+    1. D_Count(SLA Tickets) is using Dual axis in the Metrics panel.
+    1. Ticket Form filter should include `L&R`, `Emergency`, `SaaS`, `SaaS Account`, `Self-Managed`, `Emergencies`.
+    1. Ticket Organization should be selected with Organization having top 20 ARR.
+    1. SLA Metric should be selected as `First Reply Time`.
+    1. SLA Update - Year use Advanced Date Range settings i.e. "From beginning of" should have `6 Months in the past` to "The end of" should have `1 month in the past`.
+    1. Make sure report should have "Sort" type `A-Z` and "Totals of Count" shows in percentage in columns over every month in Result Manipulation.
+    1. Order of result manipulation should be `1-value filter`in Result Manipulation.

 ## Dashboards